ATD Fourth World, in partnership with artist and photographer Eva Sajovic, is proud to present The Roles We Play: A Method of Genuine Participation.

 “Full participation is more than just turning up; it means being involved as an equal partner at every stage from inception to conclusion.
 To be in control of the texts, the images and the concept behind it all means this project is ours and not just an attempt to shape us to meet someone else’s expectations.
 We own it and we are proud of it.”

-The Roles We Play: A Model of Genuine Participation was made possible by support from The Joseph Rowntree Foundation.
+The Roles We Play: A Method of Genuine Participation was made possible by support from The Joseph Rowntree Foundation.